solarium

 Solarium's elite weren't born with halos.
 Their sainthood, like their wealth, was scavenged.
 Most began as ex-Imperium merchant clans, profiteering warlords, and ambitious bookmakers who seized control of surviving trade routes after the Sundering, and rebranded their plunder as Providence.

 Raptoraem — Refugium, as they renamed her — was never offered sanctuary.
-She was the spoils of war; a widow at the mercy of the Fates.
+She was the spoils of war.
 And rather than shelter her beneath their mantle, the Synod stripped her bare.
 They defiled her shrines, taxed her industries, sank drill-rigs into her bones.
-Then they seized her bleeding hands and cuffed them in gold chains of covenant.

 In Solarium, red is divine law.
 To wear it is to speak the tongue of gods.